s1adem4n/tado-api-proxy/README.md

 2. **Add multiple accounts** – Two accounts sharing your home seems to be the sweet spot.
 The proxy balances requests across their clients automatically.

-3. **Use secondary accounts** – Protect your main account by using secondary accounts for the proxy.
+3. **Use secondary accounts** – This can protect your main account to some degree.

 <details>
 <summary><strong>How to create extra accounts</strong></summary>